1. What level should I set my dehumidifier at in my basement?

 4. I bought a dehumidifier at a store and it runs all the time – why?

-The dehumidifier that you purchased is most likely not sized correctly and is not capable of removing the amount of moisture in this area.
+It’s most likely the dehumidifier that you purchased is not sized correctly and is not capable of removing the amount of moisture in this area.
 If your area needs to have 50 pints of moisture removed from it daily and you have a 40-pint unit, you will never catch up and the machine will be continuously running.

 5. Ouch, my old dehumidifier is costing me a small fortune in electricity.
 What do you have that is energy efficient?

 Almost every dehumidifier that we sell is Energy Star certified, but this does not mean that it will necessarily save you money.
 Properly sizing your unit so that it does not have to run all the time is actually going to save you the most money.
 A telephone call to one of our product specialists at 1-888-236-7231 will give you answers as to what size and brand would work most efficiently for your situation.

 6. Do dehumidifiers raise the temperature in my house?

 Yes, but this can be either good or bad.
 The warmer the room, the easier and more efficiently you can remove moisture so the machine will have to work less.
 If you have air conditioning or additional air conditioner the added heat will be mostly compensated by the air conditioner not having to work as hard because it is easier to cool dry air than moist air.
 On the other hand depending on the size of the room, if it’s smaller you could raise the temperature by 5– 10 degrees.

 7. I have a second home.
 What happens if we have a power outage, will the dehumidifier turn itself back on?